 While picking up your accent colors, it is very important to experiment a lot.
 Not just one or two but begin with three accentuating color palettes and use a reversible mix of these three.
 Also, remember that you do not need to make the logo very color-dependent as well.
 Use the negative space, like the FedEx hides an arrow in it, to signify the express delivery facilities.
 Such smart use of negative space, along with white color, also plays a key role in how your logo is recognized.

 Over the years, many fonts and logo styles have been overused by several brands.
 Completely stay off course of these clichés and try to create something from scratch.
 If you need any inspiration, browse through the most impressive logos and improvise upon them, without copying their color combination or structural semantics.
-Even the repetition of colors is very evident in logos of a particular niche, like excessive use of silver in the logos of automobile companies.
+Even the repetition of colors is very evident in logos of a particular niche, like the excessive use of silver in the logos of automobile companies.
 You can avoid these clichés, to create something different yet impactful.

 Monitor your competitors

 When you target the audience and personality of your brand as the basis of your thematic tones, the chances are that you will have coinciding factors with your competitors.
 Either the color schematic will match, or the overall presentation of it.
 Therefore, it is vital to analyze your competitors and try your best to stand out from them.
-You can also take their ideas as a reference and create your unique combination of their indications which work the best with customers.
+You can also take their ideas as a reference and create your unique combination of their indications which works the best with customers.

 Create a mood board